-Rob's portrait sitters include Her Majesty the Queen, the film actress, director and UN ambassador Angelina Jolie, fashion icon Karl Lagerfeld, rock stars Noel and Liam Gallagher, England footballer and TV presenter Gary Lineker, children’s laureates and best selling authors Jacqueline Wilson, Anne Fine, Michael Morpurgo and Sir Quentin Blake, singer-songwriter Seal, TV presenter Carol Vorderman, inventor and entrepreneur Sir Clive Sinclair, eminent American historian Dr. Edward Papenfuse and the distinguished WW1 veteran and world's oldest man Henry Allingham.
+Rob's portrait sitters include Her Majesty the Queen, the film actress, director and UN ambassador Angelina Jolie, fashion icons Karl Lagerfeld, Valentino and Giancarlo Giammetti, rock stars Noel and Liam Gallagher, England footballer and TV presenter Gary Lineker OBE, children’s laureates and best selling authors Dame Jacqueline Wilson, Anne Fine, Sir Michael Morpurgo and Sir Quentin Blake, singer-songwriter Seal, TV presenter Carol Vorderman MBE, inventor and entrepreneur Sir Clive Sinclair, eminent American historian Dr. Edward Papenfuse and the distinguished WW1 veteran and world's oldest man Henry Allingham.

 Rob's most prestigious commission to date came in 2003 when he was asked to shoot and create the first ever official holographic portrait of Her Majesty the Queen.
-The portrait was commissioned by The Jersey Heritage Trust-The States of Jersey to commemorate the island's 800 year allegiance to the English throne and was conducted as a creative collaboration between Rob and graphic designer-artist Chris Levine.
-In 2011, and utilising the same portrait, The States of Jersey commissioned Rob to create the world's first holographic postage stamp to contain a holographic portrait of a Head of State to commemorate the Queen’s Diamond Jubilee.
-The portrait can also be seen adorning the world's first £100 bank note and was featured on the front cover of TIME Magazine.
+In accepting the commission Rob became the first ever Royal holographer.
+The portrait was commissioned by The Jersey Heritage Trust-The States of Jersey to commemorate the island's 800 year allegiance to the English throne and was conducted as a joint and equal creative collaboration between Rob and designer/artist Chris Levine.
+In 2011, and utilising the same portrait, The States of Jersey commissioned Rob individually to create the world's first holographic postage stamp to contain a holographic portrait of a Head of State to commemorate the Queen’s Diamond Jubilee.
+Robs portrait can also be seen adorning the world's first £100 bank note and was featured on the front cover of TIME Magazine.

 In 2013 Rob created the world’s first 24 carat gold holographic portrait miniature and in doing so brought into being a brand new portrait medium.
 The portrait received its inaugural public viewing at the Royal Miniature Society's prestigious annual exhibition in 2013 and was described by both Elizabeth Meek, the President of the Royal Miniature Society, and the Rt.
 Hon.
 Michael Portillo, the Chairman of the Federation of British Artists, as ‘extraordinary and spellbinding’ and ‘the future of portrait miniatures’.